NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/azuread-risky-users.md

 The [Cron Trigger](/workers/configuration/cron-triggers/) in this example schedules the script to run every minute.
 Learn more about [supported cron expressions](/workers/configuration/cron-triggers/#supported-cron-expressions).
 {{</Aside>}}

-5. Deploy the Worker to Cloudflare's global network.
+5. Deploy the Worker to Khulnasoft's global network.

    ```sh
    $ npx wrangler deploy